 1. Once logged in, the user creates a new session (Figure 1).
 Each session contains a variety of “Targets” or input sequences; the Targets in a session may or may not be conceptually related to one another – the session concept simply allows users to organize their work prior to exporting results.
 The example session here is called “Transferase”, the user name is “Levinthal” and we can see a few Targets that have already been entered.
 In this example session the user has already entered three targets before, so we see three targets in the list upon initially logging in.

 2. A new target is created by simply pressing the “+” button, pasting in the sequence of unknown structure, and clicking “create target” (Figure 2).

 3. This initiates the first few steps of the homology pipeline, performing multiple sequence alignments, identifying templates, and preparing derivative data from those templates.
 The user can keep track of progress during a run, first noting the number of templates found, and then the number of models generated as RosettaCM proceeds.
-Here we show a run on a mouse xylosyltransferase sequence (Figure 3) with 9 templates and the default best 5 output models.
+Here we show a run on a THC Synthetase sequence and the default best 5 output models.
 This sequence has 60% homology to the closest homolog in the PDB.